teacheredu-euniwell/20241120/README.md

 Thomas, G. (2013).
 A review of thinking and research about inclusive education policy, with suggestions for a new kind of inclusive thinking.
 British Educational Research Journal, 39(3), 473–490. https://doi.org/10.1080/01411926.2011.652070

+UN-CRPD (Committee on the Rights of Persons with Disabilities).
+(2016).
+General comment No. 4 on the right to inclusive education.
+Convention on the Rights of Persons with Disabilities. https://documents.un.org/doc/undoc/gen/g16/263/00/pdf/g1626300.pdf

 UNESCO Global Education Monitoring Report Team, International Task Force on Teachers for Education.
 (2020).
 Inclusive teaching: preparing all teachers to teach all students. https://unesdoc.unesco.org/ark:/48223/pf0000374447

 UNESCO.
 (2020).
 Global Education Monitoring Report 2020: Inclusion and education: All means all.
 Paris.
 UNESCO. https://doi.org/10.54676/jjnk6989